andreszubi/Caesar-Cipher/README.md

 hello world
 Type the shift number:
 3
-Here is the encoded result: khoor zruog
+Here is the encoded result: khoor zruog.

 Type 'yes' if you want to go again.
 Otherwise type 'no'. yes